jusbuckingham/jusbuckingham/README.md

 ## 🌍 Deployment

-Already live on [Vercel](https://vercel.com), but you can deploy it yourself:
+The site is live on [Vercel](https://vercel.com), but you can also deploy it yourself:

 1. **Install Vercel CLI**
     ```bash